highb/bmh/content/2023-04-28-llm-blogging.md

 Apparently, trailing spaces are not allowed by the parser in Zola.
 This is um, a little bit unexpected.
 What's more unexpected is that Claude decided to add these spaces.
 What in its training data made it think that trailing spaces in code are _ever_ acceptable?
 More credence for the "machine is trolling me" theory.
 Jokes on the machines, though-- they're going to have to keep working while we all switch to permanent vacation mode.
 That is definitely what will happen.
 No mass extinction or imprisonment events for humans.
 No way _that's_ going to or [has already happened](https://www.scientificamerican.com/article/confirmed-we-live-in-a-simulation/)!
 (This article above has aged _hilariously poorly_ if you follow the drama around Elon Musk.)

+## Intermission

+Of course, at this point I re-discovered that [Vercel](https://vercel.com) has a very out of date version of [Zola](https://getzola.org) that doesn't have image rendering support.
+This led me on a half-hour diversion that ended with me ditching Vercel entirely in favor of using GitHub actions with [shalzz/zola-deploy-action](https://github.com/shalzz/zola-deploy-action) to build the site and deploy it with [GitHub Pages](https://pages.github.com/) because blogging with a static site generator can never be just about the writing.
+It has to include some surprise troubleshooting!

 ## Second Post with the Most

+Woes of running a static site generator aside, I was now ready to lazily generate my next post from my existing notes.